MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

   - **A** when the "Success @ K" metric is at least 10% more the baseline.
   - **B** when the "Success @ K" metric is 0% to 10% more than the baseline.
   - **C** when the "Success @ K" metric is less than the baseline.
-  - **Baseline**: Takes the top most recommended products by purchase count across all customers, and uses learned rules identified by the model to create a set of recommendations for the customers.
+  - **Baseline**: The top most recommended products by purchase count across all customers + learned rules identified by the model = a set of recommendations for the customers.
 The predictions are then compared to the top products, as calculated by the number of customers that had purchased the product.
 If a customer has at least one product in their recommended products that was also seen in the top purchased products, they're considered a part of the baseline.
-If there were 10 of these customers that had a recommended product purchased out of 100 total customers, the baseline would be 10%.
+For example, if 10 of these customers had a recommended product purchased out of 100 total customers, the baseline is 10%.
-  - **Success @ K**: Using a validation set of time period of transactions, recommendations are created for all customers and compared against the validation set of transactions.
-For example, in a 12-month period, month 12 might be set aside as a validation set of data.
+  - **Success @ K**: Recommendations are created for all customers and compared against the validation set of time period of transactions.
+For example, in a 12-month period, month 12 is set aside as a validation set of data.
 If the model predicts at least one thing you would purchase in month 12 based on what it learned from the previous 11 months, the customer would increase the "Success @ K" metric.

 - **Most suggested products (with tally):** The top five products that were predicted for your customers.